jeffbean/dbackups/README.md

     enabled = True
     # the type of database
     db_type = postgresql
-    # connection paramiters for the DB
+    # connection parameters for the DB
     db_host = host_of_database
     db_name = user
     db_user = postgres